 Sidewalks are more than just concrete slabs.
 It is a legal battleground.
 Pedestrians are the only ones who can use a sidewalk.
 Pedestrians and animals.
 Bicyclists aren’t even allowed to use sidewalks.
 Skateboards and roller blades are tolerated, but sidewalks are prime pedestrian and pet territory.
 Rightly, so.
 Not everyone likes to drive or talk a vehicle to where they want to go.
 Some people grew up walking and have no desire to change.
 Others choose to walk for health reasons or they have no other choice.
 Whatever reason you have for using a sidewalk, you should feel protected and safe to use it.
-Our Anaheim Crosswalk Accident Lawyers at Compass Law Group, PC understand that pedestrians are just as important as those driving.
+Our Crosswalk Accident Lawyers at Compass Law Group, LLP understand that pedestrians are just as important as those driving.
 We get that your choice to walk is just as valid as a driver’s choice to drive.
 You are not an inconvenience.

 Random Act Of Violence

 Whether the truck driver did or did not know what was happening, when a car drives up onto the curb and attacks pedestrians using the sidewalk, it is an act of violence.
 Sidewalks are clearly defined from the roadway.
 They are safe spaces for pedestrians to use in order to stay clear of the roadway.
 When that barrier is breached it is hard for people to feel safe around the roadway.
 Such was the situation of the red truck which jumped the curb injuring 9 pedestrians.